hamedgasemi200/auto-swap-maker-shell-script/README.md

-# auto-swap-maker-shell-script
-Auto swap file maker shell script
+Make a swap file for your linux operating system automatically.